Tech-at-DU/d3-tutorial/08-axis/readme.md

 baData.forEach(d => d.date = parseTime(d.date))
 ```

 You provide a formatting string when you create your `parseTime` function.
-The characters `%d` represent the day, `%m` represents the month, and `%y` the year.
+The characters `%d` represent the day, `%m` represent the month, and `%y` the year.
 This matches the situation in our date strings.

 The second line loops over all of the objects in our data and replaces the existing date string with a date object.